vH2O2 bio-decontamination measurement, monitoring and control

 Hydrogen peroxide generators are used for room bio-decontamination in intensive care units, operating and emergency rooms, ambulances, blood banks, food and beverage processing and storage areas, animal facilities and labs, procedure rooms and more...
 In this application note we outline the use of vaporized hydrogen peroxide in large chambers and rooms.

-Comparing Different Hydrogen Peroxide Bio-Decontamination Validation Processes
+Comparing Four Different Hydrogen Peroxide Bio-Decontamination Validation Processes

 There are different ways to verify that a vaporized hydrogen peroxide bio-decontamination process is working effectively, each with its own pros and cons.
-In this blog we look at common methods and compare.